Fees for an Initial Evaluation

 For a pilot flying with a Special Issuance Authorization for a mental health, alcohol, or drug issue, the FAA may require that the pilot have periodic evaluations to maintain certification.

 If I did your initial evaluation, followup assessments cost less.
-For example, I do not have to cover your entire history on the second interview.
 We can focus on what’s happened since your last assessment.

 There is also usually less paperwork to review, whether that is from your doctor, therapist, AME, employer, or the FAA.